nearform/bioconductor.org/README.md

 - content :: This is where the bulk of the raw (source form) site content lives.
 Important details:

-            - Content and the other folders always have two related files: a `.yaml` file containing item attributes and a `.<extension>` file containing the raw source content.
+            - Each page has two related files: a `.yaml` file containing item attributes and a `.<extension>` file containing the raw source content this can be `.md` or `.html`.
-                You can actually use whatever extension you want.

             - The default behavior is that a content file like `install.md` is filtered into HTML and then written to `output/install/index.html`.
 This scheme allows for clean URLs that avoid having a file extension.

             - Folders like `about` living inside content have their own default `index` files within.